 I didn’t have an eye doctor or even a regular endocrinologist.
 My blood sugars were always so high that suddenly bringing them down into a healthy range would have left me feeling comatose.
 Even then, the damage had clearly already been done.
 I’d backed myself into a corner with no tools, no options and no support.
 Desperate, I did something completely out of character, something I’d been obstinately avoiding since I was 11-years-old: I asked for help.

 Over the next two years, I worked hard to relearn how to live healthily with T1D.
-I began CGM therapy, changed my diet, and switched pumps.
+I began continuous glucose monitor (CGM) therapy, changed my diet and switched pumps.
 I also underwent two eye surgeries to restore my vision.
-I’d made so many new Type 1 diabetic friends through the support groups I was attending and heard such inspiring stories from other members of the community that I decided I wanted to start volunteering my time as a mentor for newly-diagnosed individuals and families.
+I’d made so many new type 1 diabetic friends through the support groups I was attending and heard such inspiring stories from other members of the community that I decided I wanted to start volunteering my time as a mentor for newly-diagnosed individuals and families.
 Eventually, I quit my job in the publishing industry and began working full time as a fundraiser for JDRF.

 *I’d like to dedicate this story to my amazing mother, Marci.
 I would not be here today, happy and healthy, if it wasn’t for your unwavering support and unconditional love.